Updated April 18th, 2019.

 The capacity of that server (and the amount you pay monthly) will depend on the amount of traffic visiting your site each day/month.
 More traffic = higher cost.

-Most bloggers don’t need to switch to dedicated hosting until they consistently have several thousand visitors per day.
+Most bloggers don’t need to switch to dedicated hosting until they consistently have over 400,000 pageviews per day.

 Now, there is an additional option on most hosting sites: Managed WordPress hosting.